<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=593372994460473&amp;ev=PageView&amp;noscript=1">

 Choosing the right sander is vital to the success of your project.
 Using improper equipment can lead to damaged floors or incomplete projects.
 Likewise, a bad sanding job (even when using the right equipment) can kill the wooden material's lifespan, look, and functionality.

-Know the Types of Sanders
+Understanding the Different Types of Sanders

 There are several types of sanders you could choose for your next project.
 Each has a unique set of benefits and downsides.
 Below are the most commonly used sanders and when they're most appropriate.